Anthony Sherwood

-Anthony Sherwood is a Canadian actor, producer, director and writer.

-Biography
+Anthony Sherwood (born 1949) is a Canadian actor, filmmaker and activist.
+He has been active in film, television, and theatre productions since his film debut in 1979.
+On television he is known for his role as Jason Locke on season four of Airwolf (1987), and as Dillon Beck on Street Legal (1989–94).
+The latter role earned him a Gemini Award nomination for Best Supporting Actor in a Drama Program or Series.

+Sherwood is the founder of a namesake production company, specializing in productions emphasizing issues of social justice and African-Canadian history and culture.
+From 1992 until 2001, he was the national co-chairman of the March 21 Campaign for the federal government of Canada.

+In 2022, he received the Queen Elizabeth II Platinum Jubilee Medal.

+Early life

-Sherwood was born in Halifax, Nova Scotia.
+A Black Nova Scotian, Sherwood was born in the Africville neighborhood of Halifax in 1949.
 Sherwood's grandmother, Alice Kane (née Alice White), was a musician and music teacher, his mother was an amateur singer, and his first cousin once-removed was Canadian opera singer, Portia White, Canada's first African Canadian opera singer.

-Sherwood's family moved to Montreal, where he grew up in the neighborhood called Little Burgundy.
+Sherwood's family moved to Montreal, where he grew up in the neighborhood of Little Burgundy, which has a strong Black Canadian tradition.
 Sherwood commenced an eight-year career as a R&B singer before switching focus to acting.
-He has acted in both Canadian and American feature films and television series and received several awards for his work in the entertainment industry.